-- · statistics and trends

-- surveys and research results
+- innovative new wellbeing initiatives

 - a visit or speech by an important person

-- new anti-bullying plans and programmes

 - student-led events and activities

-- human interest stories (stories about people and their experiences, e.g. a student who has changed from bullying others to being a mentor to others).
+- human interest stories (stories about people and their experiences e.g. whānau and school staff working together to create change)

+- good news and positive outcomes (these could be illustrated by statistics).

 Daily newspapers will have space for features once or twice a week.
-These are longer articles, which take an in-depth look at a topic or issue such as local trends.
+These are longer articles, which take an in-depth look at a topic or issue.
 Most national daily newspapers will have a reporter responsible for reporting on social issues.